Mrymna/Surgery_procedures/Neuronexus/base_implantation.md

  <img src="figures/implant_base3.jpg" alt="drawing" width="400"/>

  * Inser the ground screw.

 If you plan to implant the probe in the same surgery, drill most of the skull above your implantation site.
 Only leave a thin layer of skull that can be removed later.
+By doing most of the drilling before cementing the base, you reduce the chance of weakening the bound between the cement and the skull.

 ## Cementing the base